Akko beach, as the name suggests is near Acre (Akko). And today we are going to visit the beaches to the South of Akko. Let’s begin!

 Summary

-Argaman beach, AKA Akko beach is the popular one.
-And most people choose it.
-If you prefer fewer people, then the beach near Palm Rimonim Hotel is for you.
+Argaman beach, also known as Akko beach, is a popular place.
+And most people visit it.
+If you prefer fewer people, the beach near Palm Rimonim Hotel is for you.
 Just keep in mind there are no (or very limited) facilities there.

-For additional attractions nearby see Haifa page and Acre post
+For additional attractions nearby, see guides to Haifa and Acre.

-To find more about birds in Israel visit birds category.
+To find out more about birds in Israel, see birds.

 Have you ever been to Akko beach?
 Tell us about your experience in the comments below.